 Do not worry if the traces that connect your power jack and your motherboard got burned from overheating or voltage issues.
 You can repair them yourself at home without any professional help.
 You first need to prepare the motherboard for soldering by cleaning it and removing the protective coating on places where you want to solder.
-You can remove the protective enamel with any sharp object.
+You can remove the protective enamel from any sharp object.
 An Exacto knife is perfect for this.
 Only scratch until you get to the metal.

 When inspecting a trace for damage, you must check the whole trace from one point to another and repair all spots that are damaged.
 Even if you see some visible damage on one part, there may be more damage elsewhere that is much less noticeable.